measurement-kit/measurement-kit/doc/api/ooni/orchestrate.md

 The `Auth` class contains authentication information.
 This class is passed around by most APIs, because the JWT authentication token may be modified as a result of every call to the API.
-If you want to store authentication data in a persistent way, there are methods to do that.
-More specifically:
+The following methods are available:

 The `make_password()` method is a static method that creates a random password for you.
 This may be useful to you when you are about to call